advanced-go/postgresql/README.md

 ~~~

 Scanning of PostgreSQL rows into application types utilizes a templated interface, and corresponding templated Scan function.
-Care was taken to not leak
-any direct references to PostgresSQL specific packages.

 ~~~
 // Scanner - templated interface for scanning rows